Neniflight/Neniflight/README.md

   <summary>🗒️ <ins>Experience</ins></summary>
   <br>

-  Currently, I am a Data Science & Analytics Intern @ Skechers.
+  Currently, I am a Data Science Intern @ Center for Energy Research for UC San Diego.
+I optimize energy usage and help UC San Diego save money through analyzing historical and temperature data.

   My past experience includes:
+- Data Science Intern @ Skechers USA.
+Built out a new data quality pipeline for Skechers that helps identify outliers within data from different aspects of business.
+- Data Science Tutor at Halicoglu Data Science Institute.
+Tutoring and hosting office hours for 50+ students in introduction to data science courses.
+- Capstone Project with Director of AI @ Google.
+Built out Chenly Insights, a tool used to identify misinformation present within news articles, using both generative AI and predictive AI in tandem.
+[Paper](https://samanthalin0918.github.io/project-page/)
 - VP Projects of ACM managing 30+ projects for AI, Design, and Software Engineering.
 - Data Science Mentee working with Deloitte to solve a drug use problem: [Slideshow](https://docs.google.com/presentation/d/1g5-QjywmVWw5SFk_CMmucitgdponL5y60jOHJCd4aS8/edit?usp=sharing)
-- Researcher at Scripps Institute of Oceanography for using NLP for climate action documents
+- Researcher at Scripps Institute of Oceanography for using NLP for climate action documents.
+Built out visualization to see what topics each country focuses on for their NDCs.
+[Link](https://neniflight.github.io/marine_ndc_country_vis/)
-- Data Science Intern at Hey Social Good working on making the sustainability assessments more efficient
+- Data Science Intern at Hey Social Good.
+Worked on making the sustainability assessments more efficient.
+Created a tool to capture all information related to a company.
 - Project Lead for DS3 Consulting
 - Frontend Engineer with the GAMED website
 - Linear Algebra Supplemental Instruction Leader to over 100+ students